-In 2015, the United Kingdom was the largest source of foreign private capital, accounting for 40.0 per cent. of total imported capital.
-The United States, The Netherlands, Mauritius and South Africa were the other largest sources of capital in 2015.
-In 2014, the United Kingdom was the largest source of foreign capital, accounting for 52.7 per cent. of total imported capital.
-The United States, the Netherlands, Mauritius, and the United Arab Emirates were the next largest sources of capital in 2014.
+In 2017, the United Kingdom was the largest source of foreign private capital, accounting for 35.5 per cent. of total imported capital.
+The United States, Belgium, Singapore and South Africa were the other largest sources of capital in 2017.